Tech-at-DU/React-Redux-Timers-Tutorial/P03-Define-Actions/content.md

 1. **Data can only be modified through actions.**
 1. Each action should be defined as a `const` with string value.
-1. Each action needs an **action creatoer**
+1. Each action needs an **action creator**

-But wait, we just covered actoins, what's an action creator?
+But wait, we just covered actions, what's an action creator?
 An action creator is a _function that returns an object with a **type**, and a **payload** when a value needs to accompany the action._

 For example, a `SELECT_BOOK` action creator might look like this: